bryanguillen/catholic-gpt/frontend/CONTRIBUTING.md

 # Contributing to Catholic GPT Frontend

 Thank you for your interest in contributing to **Catholic GPT**!
-This project is in its early stages, and we're excited to welcome developers who want to help build a user-friendly Catholic AI experience.
+This project is in its early stages, and we're excited to welcome developers who want to help build a user-friendly Catholic AI experience or who just want to "hack away" and have some fun.

 This document outlines some basic guidelines for contributing to the **frontend** portion of the project.